 “I think I’ve spent my adult life dealing with the sense of low self-esteem that sort of implanted in me.
 Somehow I felt not worthy.”

 See more quotes by her, and a number of other actors, writers such as J.K.
-Rowling, and psychologists on the impact of traumatic experiences, including bullying, in my post Creative People and Trauma.
+Rowling, other artists, and psychologists on the impact of traumatic experiences, including bullying, in my post Creative People and Trauma.

-Dealing with anxiety
+Dealing with anxiety, emotional pain

 I don’t know about TAT, but it sounds like EFT – see my post Counselor Rue Hass on using EFT to help highly sensitive people celebrate their positive qualities.